jteoo/jteoo/README.md

 - 👋 I'm @jteoo
-- 💞️ if programming is a lifestyle, coding is my staple
+- 💞️ if programming is a lifestyle
--

 <!---
 jteoo/jteoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.